-MIKE REILLY, best known as the "Voice of IRONMAN," has also done on-site announcing and television coverage for over a thousand other triathlon and running events in 10 countries.
-This past October marked his 30th appearance in a row as announcer* of the IRONMAN World Championship in Kailua-Kona, Hawaii.
+Mike has also done on-site announcing and television coverage for over a thousand other triathlon and running events in 10 countries.
+October 2022 will mark his 33 appearance as announcer of the IRONMAN World Championship.

-He’s called over 180 IRONMAN races around the world altogether and his iconic call of “You are an IRONMAN!” has been heard by over 350,000 finishers.
+He’s called 202 IRONMAN races worldwide, and his iconic call of “You are an IRONMAN!” has been heard by over 350,000 finishers.

 It all started in San Diego, CA, where Mike found his passion for endurance sports while training and racing local events in Southern California.
 He ran the first of twelve marathons in 1978 and competed in his first triathlon in 1979.
 That was the same year he picked up a microphone for the first time.
 Two years later he announced the first ever professional triathlon in Solana Beach, CA. He also called the first ten years of the Rock ‘n’ Roll Marathon, the most popular marathon series in the world.

 At the time, Mike was a middle school teacher.
 In 1983 he started a running shoe store, "The Swift Pair," with his brother Don.
 After selling the store, Mike became a sport sales representative for Saucony running shoes.
 While there he began his long association with Road Runner Sports, which would grow to become the largest running shoe retailer in the world.
 In 2017, Mike took his place alongside other endurance sports luminaries with a star on the company’s “Run of Fame.”